The Dalles & Surrounds - Columbia Land Trust

 The Big Picture

 Between March and June on the ridges and hills surrounding The Dalles, you’ll see rolling carpets of color, the natural splendor of more than 60 species of wildflowers, including balsamroot, lupine, and Indian paintbrush that unfurl their petals to the sky.
 Columbia Land Trust began conserving land here in 2010, after Build-Your-Dream-Home-Here signs started popping up on Mill Creek Ridge.
-Now we’re building a permanent conservation area for the wildflowers, oak woodlands, and native prairie here.
+Now we’re building a permanent conservation area for the wildflowers, oak woodlands, and native prairie.
+Find information about visiting Mill Creek Ridge Natural Area here

 Why It Matters